Time, date and location may be subject to change. Please confirm prior to arrival with contact person below.

 Upon conclusion of this series, participants will be able to:

-Cardiovascular pediatricians, pediatricians, anesthesiologist, radiologists, emergency medicine, primary care physicians, residents, medical students, nurses, ancillary staff and allied health professionals who are involved in the management of pediatric patients.
+Neurologists, neurological surgeons, psychiatrists, radiologists, physiatrists, pathologists, primary care physicians, residents, medical students, nurses, ancillary staff and allied health professionals who are involved in the management of patients with neurological conditions.

-Everyone in a position to control the content of this educational activity will disclose to the CME provider and to attendees all relevant financial relationships with any commercial interest.
-They will also disclose if any pharmaceuticals or medical procedures and devices discussed are investigational or unapproved for use by the U.S. Food and Drug Administration (FDA).
-Determination of educational content for this program and the selection of speakers are responsibilities of the program director.
-Firms providing financial support did not have input in these areas.
+Everyone in a position to control the content of this educational activity will disclose to the CME providers and to attendees all relevant financial relationships with any commercial interest.
+They will also disclose if any pharmaceuticals or medical procedures or devices discussed are investigational or unapproved for use by the Food and Drug Administration (FDA).

 ACCME: Mercy Medical Center-Des Moines is accredited by the Iowa Medical Society to provide continuing medical education for physicians.
 Mercy Medical Center – Des Moines designates this live educational activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should only claim credits commensurate with the extent of their participation in the activity.

-AOA: Des Moines University and the AOA Council on Continuing Medical Education approve this program for a maximum of 1.0 hour of AOA Category 2-A CME credits.
+AOA: Des Moines University continuing education and the AOA Council on Continuing Medical Education approve this program for a maximum of 1.0 hours of AOA Category 1-B CME credits.